 Recommend This Place and Community Edits may be a sign that Facebook knows helping small businesses get their Pages off the ground is in its own interest.
 As it did with games developers, offering early free viral exposure for Places could make return on investment cheap enough to lure businesses to market on the social network.
 Then by weening them off free virality, it could earn money switching them onto Facebook Ads to grow their fan base.

-I am a Microsoft Certified Systems Administrator with 23 years technical/electronics background - 17 years experience in PC hardware and software training, troubleshooting, installation, upgrades, and maintenance - 13 years experience in Project Management and Network Management/Administration - 13 years experience working with Windows Server 2000/2003, DOS, NT Server 4.0 and Workstation 4.0, Windows 9x, Windows XP, Windows Vista, Windows 7, Windows 8 and Apple OSX.
-I have spent the last 13 years as the Chief Information Officer for the Arizona Department of Veterans’ Services and for 2 years before that I was the Systems Administrator for Litton PRC, San Diego.
-I am currently the Owner of MacWin Consulting specializing in Small Business Technology, Web Design and Local Marketing.
+I am a Microsoft Certified Systems Administrator with 25 years technical/electronics background - 19 years experience in PC hardware and software training, troubleshooting, installation, upgrades, and maintenance - 13 years experience in Project Management and Network Management/Administration - 15 years experience working with Windows Server 2000/2003, DOS, NT Server 4.0 and Workstation 4.0, Windows 9x, Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10 and Apple OSX.